 Sex and Relationships Education (RSE) provides an understanding that positive, caring environments are essential for the development of a good self-image and that individuals are in charge of and responsible for their own bodies.
 It ought to provide knowledge about the processes of reproduction and the nature of sexuality and relationships.
-It should encourage the acquisition of skills and attitudes which allow pupils to manage their relationships in a responsible and healthy manner, encourages them to take action to minimise risks and inspires them to build robust self-esteem.
+It should encourage the acquisition of skills and attitudes which allow students to manage their relationships in a responsible and healthy manner, encourages them to take action to minimise risks and inspires them to build robust self-esteem.
 Sex and relationship education is lifelong learning about physical, moral, and emotional development.
 It is about the understanding of the importance of a loving and caring relationship.
 It is about the teaching of sex, sexuality, and sexual health.
 Research demonstrates that good comprehensive sex and relationship education does not make young people more likely to become sexually active at a younger age.
 This policy establishes a holistic approach to the teaching and learning of RSE.

 As of the 2020 academic year the teaching of RSE is a compulsory part of the school curriculum.
 The Statutory Guidance for RSE (2019, p4) states that 'Relationships Education [is] compulsory in all primary schools in England and Relationships and Sex Education compulsory in all secondary schools, as well as making Health Education compulsory in all state-funded schools.'
-Additionally, it is further stated that: 'In primary schools, we want the subjects to put in place the key building blocks of healthy, respectful relationships, focusing on family and friendships, in all contexts, including online.
-This will sit alongside the essential understanding of how to be healthy.'
+The latest guidance specifies age limits for certain topics: